We Can Show You How to Improve Your Business Credit Rating

 For the credit risk and the business failure scores, a rating of 0 means bankruptcy.

-Therefore, a decent Equifax score for your company is as follows:
+A good Equifax score for your small business is as follows:

 - Payment Index 0-10